nens/threedi-docs/source/d_sewerage.rst

 * use_of_nested_newton

+If you want to make a solely 1D-sewerage model you have to define the inflow parameters.
+For more information, check chapter 9 in the Technical Details :ref:`c_inflow`.

 Manholes
 ------------------------
-Manholes define the locations where the 1D sewerage system can interact with the surface.
+Manholes are the base of your sewerage model, because they define the locations where the 1D sewerage system can interact with the surface.
 Each manhole must have a volume and refer to a connection node.

 To add a manhole consider the following steps: